-Laying in the sun is one of the best ways to spend a day.
-We all want to achieve that healthy glow.
+Laying in the sun is one of the best ways to spend the day.
+Who doesn’t want a nice healthy glow?
 The sun increases the production of Vitamin D and Melanin in the body.
 Some call Vitamin D the sunshine vitamin.
 It’s important in the role of maintaining healthy bones and teeth, supporting the immune system, and increasing metabolism, to name just a few.

 It’s the Melanin that soaks up the radiation from the sun, and this is the reason our skin turns brown.